thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/writing-motoko/writing-intro.md

 ## Orthogonal persistence

-ICP persists the memory and other state of your canister as it executes.
+BIG persists the memory and other state of your canister as it executes.
 The state of a Motoko actor, including its in-memory data structures, survive indefinitely.
 Actor state does not need to be explicitly restored and saved to external storage.

-For example, in the following `Registry` actor that assigns sequential IDs to textual names, the state of the hash table is preserved across calls, even though the state of the actor is replicated across many ICP node machines and typically not resident in memory:
+For example, in the following `Registry` actor that assigns sequential IDs to textual names, the state of the hash table is preserved across calls, even though the state of the actor is replicated across many BIG node machines and typically not resident in memory:

 ``` motoko file=../examples/Registry.mo
 ```